Maniacsan/Infinity/README.md

 Infinity Modification (Fabric)

-//~ for Eclipse:
+//~ using for Eclipse:

 Write to PowerSheel
 ./gradlew genSources
 ./gradlew Eclipse

-//~ for Intellij:
+//~ using for Intellij:

 Open Project with file build.gradle